Thanh-Truong/thanh-truong.github.io/_pages/about.md

 Recently, I have picked up on writing technical notes again.
 They are [here](/year-archive/).
 Among them, a few notes here were revived from my old Wordpress blog in between 2009 - 20016.

 If it was not enough to keep me busy!
-I am also a father of twin grils and married to a wonderful wife.
+I am also a father of twin girls and married to a wonderful wife.

-I am best reached via email as I’m always open to interesting conversations and collaboration.
+You can reach me via email as I am always open to interesting conversations and collaboration.